codio/knowledge/source/instructors/admin/organization/prompt-management.rst

 You can use wildcards to reference files.
 These are useful when your assignments contain files with different names.

-..
-Note:: The first file that matches the wildcard search will be the one selected.
+.. note:: The first file that matches the wildcard search will be the one selected.

 Here is an example: